FreeTubeApp/yt-channel-info/README.md

+**NOTE:  This package is not finished.
+I would not recommend using this in any production environment until further notice.**

 # YouTube Channel Info NodeJS Documentation
 This library is designed to receive data from YouTube without accessing the official API.
 <br />